kolbjornkelly/the-web-developer-bootcamp-2021/README.md

   <summary>Exercises</summary>
   <br>

-  ### Exercise 13
+  ### Exercise 13 - Intro

-  Given plain-text HTML, format the code to match the given image, using bootstrap
+  Given plain-text HTML, format the code to match the given image, using bootstrap.

+  ### Exercise 13 - Grid Intro

+  Using grid functionality, create a .html to match a the given image.

   </details>